scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 Usually the general *timeout* is a huge value (43,200 seconds = 12 hours) in order to prevent ending the acquisition in an eventual acquisition issue at the microscope side.
-In other words, this is the time you have to resume the acquisition after and eventual pause.
+In other words, this is the time you have to resume the acquisition after an eventual pause.

-When we know that the acquisition is finished, we can manually stop the online processing, by selecting the *Import Movies > right-click > STOP STREAMING*.
+Finally, when the acquisition is finished, you can manually stop the on-line processing, by selecting the *Import Movies > right-click > STOP STREAMING*.
-Then, all protocols will be finishing, as soon as all the last data is processed.
+Then, all protocols will finish as soon as all the last data is processed.

-As any Scipion project, the directory is placed at
+As any Scipion project, the project directory is stored at

 .. code-block:: bash

     $SCIPION_USER_DATA/projects/myAcquisitionProject

+(where ``$SCIPION_USER_DATA`` is ``~/ScipionUserData`` by default and ``myAcquisitionProject`` is the project name in this case).
+The Scipion projects are self contained directores.
-(where ``$SCIPION_USER_DATA`` usually is ``~/ScipionUserData`` and ``myAcquisitionProject`` is the project name) and it is a self contained project-directory.
-Thus, one can export/import a project started in the facility computer in his/her own computer, just by coping the project-directory to his/her own ``$SCIPION_USER_DATA/projects``.
+Thus, one can export/import a project which has started in the facility computer to his/her own computer, just by coping the project-directory to his/her own ``$SCIPION_USER_DATA/projects``.
-Take into account that this directory usually does **NOT contain the raw movies** to save disk space (this behavior can be modified in the *Import Movies* protocol).
+Take into account that the project directory does **NOT contain the raw movies** by default (to save disk space).
+However, this behavior can be modified in the *Import Movies* protocol.

-The procedure of creating manual workflows by adding every protocol to use it (described above) might be tedious for a facility, where the same workflow will be usually employed for most users (or a few of different workflows).
+The procedure of creating manual workflows by adding every protocol to use (described above) might be tedious for a facility, where the same workflow will be usually employed for most of the acquisitions (or a few of different workflows).
-For this reason, Scipion is able to automatically launch whole workflows by means of (at least) 3 ways:
+For this reason, Scipion is able to automatically launch templates by means of (at least) 4 ways:

 * Launching `static templates <#static-templates>`_.
 * Launching `dynamic templates <#creating-custom-dynamic-templates>`_.